can-ozkan/NetworkSecurity/README.md

 This repository serves as a reference for setting up, analyzing, and testing network security defenses.

 ## PCAPs for Testing
+You can use Tcpreplay tool to replay captured PCAP files to simulate real attacks. \
+usage: tcpreplay -i eth0 attack.pcap

 https://docs.securityonion.net/en/2.4/pcaps.html \
 https://www.malware-traffic-analysis.net/ \
 https://digitalcorpora.org/corpora/network-packet-dumps/ \